Skip to main content

 You have a question?
 We have an answer.

-Who performs Early Fetal Echocardiography in London Pregnancy Clinic?
+Who performs the Fetal Heart Scan in London Pregnancy Clinic?

-All Fetal Echocardiography scans are performed by Dr Fred Ushakov, who is internationally recognised expert and teacher in this field.
+All Fetal Echocardiography Scans (Fetal Heart Scan) are performed by Dr Fred Ushakov, who is an internationally recognised expert and teacher in this field.
+Dr Fred’s mission is to empower ultrasound practitioners with ‘proper education in fetal echocardiography,’ aiming to boost the detection rate of CHD and thus ‘save many lives.’

 What is procedure of Early Fetal Echocardiography looks like?

-For you fetal echocardiography will resemble regular ultrasound scan.
-You will see your baby’s beating heart on our special screen and we will explain you what structures we check.
+For you, fetal echocardiography will resemble a regular ultrasound scan.
+You will see your baby’s beating heart on our special screen and we will explain to you what structures we check.

-In majority of the cases we need to use both transabdominal and transvaginal approaches to get the best quality images of your baby heart.
-Understandably you can choose to avoid transvaginal scan, however in some cases the information regarding baby’s heart will be incomplete or inaccurate without this examination.
+In the majority of cases, we need to use both transabdominal and transvaginal approaches to get the best quality images of your baby’s heart.
+Understandably you can choose to avoid a transvaginal scan, however, in some cases the information regarding the baby’s heart will be incomplete or inaccurate without this examination.

 Are you scanning also other baby’s organs or just the heart?